reapp/reapp-ui/README.md

 and are licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/).
 If you use them with your project, you must include attribution "in any reasonable manner, but not in any way that suggests the licensor endorses you or your use".

+A big part of [react-tappable](https://github.com/JedWatson/react-tappable) was imported for use as a mixin, and will be sent back as a pull request soon!

 Help throughout was given in the #reactjs freenode channel, and from various great members of the react community including:
  - [Andrey Popp](https://github.com/andreypopp)